JuliaLinearAlgebra/IterativeSolvers.jl/README.md

 This package provides iterative algorithms for solving linear systems, eigensystems, and singular value problems which are implemented with maximal flexibility without sacrificing performance.

+## Functions provided

+- `svdl`: Compute the largest few singular triples using a iterative singular value decomposition.

 ## Current status

 - [Issue #1](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1) documents the implementation roadmap for iterative solvers.